Force H: Convoy operations

 After this unpleasant operation, Force H settled down to its more normal operations.
 These involved general naval tasks in the western basin of the Mediterranean.
 Prominent amongst these tasks was fighting convoys through to Malta.
 The early convoys came through with relatively light losses.
 That changed in 1941, when the Germans sent the Luftwaffe's X. Fliegerkorps to Sicily; its bombers took a high toll of both warships and merchantmen.
 Also, from 1942 the improved combat efficiency of the Regia Aeronautica (and especially of its SM.79 torpedo bombers) and of the Regia Marina's submarines posed a far greater threat to these convoys than the 1940 Italian opposition.

 In November 1940, screening convoys to Malta, Force H made an important contribution to Operation MB8, and the resulting success of Operation Judgement, the attack on Taranto harbour.

 "Sink the Bismarck!"

 The most famous incident involving Force H in 1941 did not occur in the Mediterranean, but in the Atlantic Ocean.
 The German battleship Bismarck had sailed in company with the heavy cruiser Prinz Eugen to attack commercial shipping.
 She went far to the north of the UK, passing southwest through the Denmark Strait between Iceland and Greenland.
 There, she was intercepted by a British force made up of the battleship Prince of Wales and the battlecruiser Hood.
-The engagement was a disaster for the Royal Navy; Prince of Wales was damaged and Hood suffered a magazine explosion, breaking the ship in half before she sunk.
-Only three out of 1,418 crew aboard were recovered.
+The engagement was a disaster for the Royal Navy; Prince of Wales was damaged and Hoods magazine exploded, breaking the ship in half.
+Only three out of 1,418 crew aboard were rescued from the sinking.
 Every Royal Navy unit available was then given the task of destroying Bismarck.